Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 #### Strahd von Zarovich

 [[4.
-World Almanac/NPCs/Strahd Von Zarovich (COS).md\|Strahd]] makes a surprise appearance.
+World Almanac/NPCs/Strahd Von Zarovich.md\|Strahd]] makes a surprise appearance.

 > [!readaloud]
 >
 > A crack of thunder shakes the castle, stirring the dust and cobwebs.
 You hear a voice: "Good evening."
 ^18e

-Any character who has a passive Wisdom ([[/5.
-Mechanics/Rules/Skills.md#Perception\|Perception]]) score lower than 19 is surprised as Strahd appears seemingly out of nowhere.
+Any character who has a passive Wisdom (Perception) score lower than 19 is surprised as Strahd appears seemingly out of nowhere.
 The vampire prefers to attack a surprised character, choosing the one closest to him.
 Otherwise, see appendix D for the vampire's tactics.

 #### Swarms of Bats